 Dan Quayle in media:

-In 13, all of the characters go to Dan Quayle Junior High School, home of the Quayle Quails.
+- In Thirteen, all of the characters go to Dan Quayle Junior High School, home of the Quayle Quails.

 Quayle: Horsey, horsey!